 As the cold water filled the hole, the plastic which had become warm and pliable in the sun stiffened up, and the weight of the water held it tight to the sides of the hole.
 The fuller the pond became, the more difficult it was to change the positioning of the liner.
 It was pretty critical to have it in the right place from the start.
 And we also wanted to waste as little as possible, so we started with it aligned as close to the edge in one corner as possible so that most of the eventual excess was on the opposite corner.

 It actually worked pretty well, and once the water had filled to within a few inches of the top we stopped for lunch.
-Then back out to pond 006begin putting rocks on the edges, 'artistically' - or at least in such as way as to be able to conceal the plastic as well as possible.
+Then back out to begin putting rocks on the edges, 'artistically' - or at least in such as way as to be able to conceal the plastic as well as possible.
 As that came nearer to completion, we added more water to bring the edges up all around, and discovered that we weren't as level as we hoped.
 One side was at least an inch or so above the other, and the plastic would be quite visible there unless we moved the rocks and dug out some of the soil beneath the liner at the edge.

 Next test was to build the waterfall, using two flat stones, another piece of plastic liner and Bill's incredible intuitive understanding of water and gravity to place rocks in the correct places to direct the flow between the flat stones.
 Make sure the back of the upper basin was enough higher than the waterfall to make a nice birdbath, then all it will take is to add enough stones to try to make it look 'natural'.

 Along the way the water lily had to be put into the bottom, requiring that Bill stand in the water for over a minute.
 That was a long time in water that was below 40 degrees.
-His legs were painful after no more than a minute, and we had to do the placement in three or four stages. pond 009
+His legs were painful after no more than a minute, and we had to do the placement in three or four stages.

 By early afternoon, we had gotten the pump in, and t he hose up to the upper level.
 A few adjustments were required, but it seemed to be able to hold water and make a nice fall down into the main pond.
 The fine tuning will take place next weekend, and I'll spend this week trying to get most of the stones and rocks at least close to where they will end up.